 You’re a budding author who is about to become famous — you don’t have time to waste on things like that!

 So let’s try out adding an an arrow to your page.
 In the iBooks Author toolbar, click Shapes and then select the regular arrow (second shape from the top), like this:

 This will insert an arrow right in the middle of the current page.
-You can resize and move the arrow by clicking and dragging on it:
+You’ll see that the arrow itself is pretty small.

 Well, basic shapes are neat, but you are creating an interactive book for your fans, not a static one.
 How do you add things that people can play with?